 - Be as unique as possible to stand out from the crowd

-- Choose a niche that interests you and that you’re passionate about
+- Choose a niche that interests you and you’re passionate about

 - Ask yourself whether you can add value and/or position yourself as an authority

-- Make sure the niche has earning potential
+- Make sure the fashion niche has earning potential

-Bonus Content: How to Find a Profitable Niche for Your Online Store
+You can get more detail on the above from our How to Find a Profitable Niche for Your Online Store post.